David Brooks On <i>The Benedict Option</i>

 Good morning.
 I was in a car driving from New York City to DC, through snow, slush, and ice.
 I was supposed to be in Manhattan last night and today, but with the blizzard coming, they ended up hiring a car to drive me to Washington to make doubleplus sure I didn’t miss my Trinity Forum event here on Wednesday night (you can still register here).
 Got here at 4 am and crashed.[/caption]

 Let me draw your attention to a nice piece that my friend David Brooks did on The Benedict Option on today.
 He calls the book “already the most discussed and most important religious book of the decade.”
 That’s good.
 But he did not like the book, which is not a big surprise.
-I’d like to address his arguments below.
+[UPDATE: Actually David *did* like the book, as he emphasized to me in a subsequent e-mail.
+I regret the error of misinterpretation. — RD] I’d like to address his arguments below.

 Rod says it’s futile to keep fighting the culture war, because it’s over.
 Instead believers should follow the model of the sixth-century monk St. Benedict, who set up separate religious communities as the Roman empire collapsed around them.